-OIG did not close any investigations during the reporting period.
+OIG did not close any investigations during this reporting period.

-Investigative Outreach
+Investigative Outreach and Fraud Awareness

-OI worked with the General Services Administration ("GSA") OIG, U.S. Postal Services OIG, Department of Defense ("DoD") OIG, Department of Labor ("DOL") OIG, Federal Trade Commission OIG, state law enforcement partners, and other government entities to build processes to improve coordination of investigative referrals and matters of interest to multiple agencies.
-Given that AbilityOne contracts are held by over 40 federal agencies, AbilityOne OIG's leveraging resources and partnerships with other OIGs and government entities promotes efficiency and enhances oversight.
+OI worked with the General Services Administration ("GSA") OIG, Department of Defense ("DoD") OIG, Department of Labor ("DOL") OIG, Federal Trade Commission OIG, state law enforcement partners, and other government entities to build processes to improve coordination of investigative referrals and matters of interest to multiple agencies.
+Given that AbilityOne contracts are held by over 40 federal agencies, AbilityOne OIG's leveraging resources and partnerships with other OIGs, and government entities promotes efficiency and enhances oversight.